The Conquest of America: Why Hollywood Still Gets It Wrong

 besides

 being for ‘pure entertainment’.
-One may ask then
+One may ask then, why this

 story